Le-Gris/le-gris.github.io/index.md

 [//]: # (I will soon be starting a research/data science intership at === where I will be adressing questions about neurodegeneration and neuroinflammation in diseased brains.)

-Other than that, I like [music](https://soundcloud.com/solim-legris), running, [reading]({% link readings.md %}),  writing about stuff I find interesting and enoying great food!
+Other than that, I like [music](https://soundcloud.com/solim-legris), running, [reading]({% link readings.md %}),  writing about stuff I find interesting and enjoying great food!

 Here is my [resume](/assets/resume/latest-cv.pdf).